zoomj314/mano-assembler-gui/readme.md

     - Program never halts
     - Loading an instruction to AC

+# About the code
+index.html contains the layout, style.css contains the style information, and script.js contains the actual logic.

 # Credits
 The code editor uses ace [[https://ace.c9.io]].
 The ace-min directory in this repository is taken straight from [[https://github.com/ajaxorg/ace-builds]].